-Classic, old-fashioned date squares, just like Grandma made.
+Classic, old-fashioned date squares, just like the ones Grandma made.
 Nice and thin, with the perfect balance of date filling to crumb!
 Can be made in a small 8×8 pan or double for a 9×13 pan.

 Why you’ll love this date squares recipe

-How to make Date Squares: Step-by-Step
+How to make date squares

-Recipe Tips
+Recipe video

 - You can make these squares as a small batch in an 8-inch square baking pan, as I have done here, or double the recipe to make a 9×13 pan of date squares.
 (Just use the handy “2X” button above the ingredients in the recipe card below and it will be calculated automatically for you!).

 Date squares freeze well, so don’t hesitate to freeze for longer storage.
+Wrap well and freeze up to 3 months.

 Get the Recipe: Old-Fashioned Date Squares